My Fussy Eater | Easy Family Recipes

 Jump To Recipe Print Recipe

-Delicious breakfast muffins made with Weetabix and wholemeal flour, flavoured with blueberries and lemon.
-Perfect for an instant breakfast for kids and adults too!
+These Delicious muffins made with Weetabix and flavoured with blueberries and lemon are perfect for a healthy fibre filled breakfast for kids.

 Why Breakfast Muffins Are So Great